cfengine/documentation/reference/promise-types/files.markdown

    }
 ```

-**Depth searches (aka 'recursion') during searches**
+### Depth searches (aka 'recursion') during searches

 Recursion is called "depth-search", and CFEngine uses the 'globbing' symbols
 with standard regular expressions:

     /one/.*/two/thr.*/four

-Note: When searching for hidden files (files with names starting with a
+When searching for hidden files (files with names starting with a
 '.') or files with specific extensions, you should take care to escape
 the dot (e.g., `\.cshrc` or `.*\.txt`) when you wish it to mean a
 literal character and not the any character interpretation provided by
 regular expression interpretation.

-Note: When doing a recursive search, the files '.' and '..' are never
+When doing a recursive search, the files '.' and '..' are never
 included in the matched files, even if the regular expression in the
-leaf\_name specifically allows them.
+`leaf_name` specifically allows them.

-Note: The filename /dir/ect/ory/. is a special case used with the create
+The filename `/dir/ect/ory/.` is a special case used with the `create`
-attribute to indicate the directory named /dir/ect/ory and not any of
+attribute to indicate the directory named `/dir/ect/ory` and not any of
 the files under it.
 If you really want to specify a regular expression
-that matches any single-character filename, use /dir/ect/ory/[\\w\\W] as
+that matches any single-character filename, use `/dir/ect/ory/[\w\W]` as
-your promise regular expression (you can't use /dir/ect/ory[\^/], see
+your promise regular expression (you can't use `/dir/ect/ory[^/]`, see
 below for an explanation.

 Depth search refers to a search for file objects that starts from the
 one or more matched base-paths as shown in the example above.

-**Filenames and regular expressions**
+### Filenames and regular expressions

 CFEngine allows regular expressions within filenames, but only after
 first doing some sanity checking to prevent some readily avoidable